lassewesth/i-hate-pull-requests/pull-requests-suck.md

 Don't actually need agents to exercise triggers.

-Normal edits do not trigger pull requests.
+Normal edits do not trigger pull request build.

+But PRs do!